Ipswich Emperorhistorical era: 21st century

-Has been converted into yet another unwanted Tesco shop.
+The Emperor has been converted into yet another unwanted Tesco shop.

-Tesco told the Guardian, "We are taking on derelict or vandalised pubs, not those which are still actively trading, and for all sorts of reasons those pubs were not successful.
-We go into communities and ask people what they want and how we can deliver that."
-They have yet to explain how this applies in this case.
+We are taking on derelict or vandalised pubs, not those which are still actively trading, and for all sorts of reasons those pubs were not successful.
+We go into communities and ask people what they want and how we can deliver that.
+Tesco statement to the GuardianThey never explained how this applies in the case of the Emperor.

 Punch Taverns decided to close the pub even earlier than intended, in April 2013.
 A nice slap in the face for the publican and customers.